Eliiiiuuuuuu/smartphone-pricing-analysis/README.md

 # 📱 Smartphone Pricing Analysis

+This exploratory project analyzes over 1,000 smartphones listed on Amazon to answer a key question:
-This project investigates what drives smartphone pricing on Amazon — is it technical specifications (like RAM and storage) or brand influence?
+**What drives smartphone pricing more — technical specifications or brand power?**

 ---